tamaracvjetkovic/git-conflict-finder/README.md

 - In the left sidebar, click Developer settings.
 - In the left sidebar, under Personal access tokens, click Tokens (classic).
 - Select Generate new token, then click Generate new token (classic).
+- From scopes, you can select only "repo" and "user", since those are needed for the access.